 - Poor body image

-- Guilt about enjoying sex
+- Guilt or embarrassment about sex

-- Lack of connection with your partner
+- Lack of emotional intimacy

 - Unresolved conflicts